320 pp., 6.125 x 9.25, 17 halftones, notes, bibl., index

 About the Author

-Joan Marie Johnson is a historian and faculty coordinator for the Office of the Provost at Northwestern University.
+Joan Marie Johnson is a historian and Director for Faculty in the Office of the Provost at Northwestern University.

 For more information about Joan Marie Johnson, visit the Author Page.

 "This compelling work of original and much-needed research [will] be of interest not only to those who study the history of feminist activism but to those with an interest in the power that private money wields in social justice circles."--Library Journal starred review